 Setting up PostGIS functions will allow you to access spatial functions from within PostgreSQL.

 The goal for this lesson: To install spatial functions and briefly demo their effects.

-We will assume the use of PostGIS version 2.1 in this exercise.
+We will assume the use of PostGIS version 2.1 or newer in this exercise.
 The installation and database configuration are different for older versions, but the rest of this material in this module will still work.
 Consult the documentation for your platform for help with installation and database configuration.

 16.1.1.
 Installing under Ubuntu¶

 $ sudo apt install postgresql $ sudo apt install postgis